julianoappelklein/hokus/README.md

 * select
 * string

-Some components have a property "fields" also (or just "field") allowing nesting and composition.
+Some components have a "field" or "fields" property, allowing for nesting and composition.

 To see the components in action, you can access our [Forms Cookbook](http://formscookbook.hokus.io.s3-website-us-east-1.amazonaws.com/).
-For quick references, the Forms Cookbook is also included in the desktop app.
+For quick reference. _\(the Forms Cookbook is also included in the desktop app.\)_

-You can also refer to the source code to see all available properties in each component type.
+You can also refer to the source code to see all available properties for each component type.

 ### More Concepts

-More concepts are yet to come, but with those already given, and looking into the Forms Cookbook, you are ready to use Hokus CMS.
+More concepts are yet to come, but with those already given, and by looking into the Forms Cookbook, you should now be ready to use Hokus CMS.

-## Running In Linux or Mac
+## Running On Linux or Mac

 You can download the source code and try to compile the project in your environment.